Art of Research Image Contest

 The monthly GPS meeting, organized by the Postdoc Society, gives Cedars-Sinai postdocs an opportunity to present their research and network with other postdocs.
-GPS is held on the 2nd Monday of each month from 12:30-1:30 p.m. in the Harvey Morse Board Room.
-Lunch is served and the event is open to all members of Cedars-Sinai's research community.
+GPS is held on the second Monday of each month from 12:30-1:30 p.m. in the Harvey Morse Board Room.
+Lunch is served, and the event is open to all members of Cedars-Sinai's research community.

 National Postdoctoral Appreciation Week (NPAW)

 Every September institutions across the country, including Cedars-Sinai, celebrate the achievements and contributions of postdocs.
-In 2014 we celebrated NPAW with an open house event (featuring resources, freebies, a prize drawing and a birthday cake to celebrate the Postdoc Society's fifth birthday), a networking social event at a local bar, and a seminar on "Managing Technology and Commercial Partners."
+In 2016 we celebrated NPAW with an open house event (featuring resources, freebies, a prize drawing and a birthday cake to celebrate the Postdoc Society's seventh birthday), a networking social event at a local bar, and a seminar on "Managing Technology and Commercial Partners."

 Malaniak Awards for Excellence in Postdoctoral Research

 The Malaniak Awards are an annual competition for Cedars-Sinai postdocs involved in basic and laboratory-based translational research studies.

 - Geoffrey de Couto, PhD — "Macrophages Mediate Cardioprotective Cellular Postconditioning in Acute Myocardial Infarction"

 - Shan-Shan Zhang, PhD — "Internally Translated GJA1-20k Regulates Cx43 Trafficking Specificity, and Is a Novel Mitochondrially Targeted Cell Survival Factor"